We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Even with high-resolutions images, they appear almost identical.

-Similar to I1 diamonds, a VS2 grade isn’t indicating certain types of inclusions.
-It could have any combination of cavities, etch channels, or bruises.
+Similar to I1 diamonds, a VS2 grade doesn’t mean there are certain inclusions present.
+It could have any combination of cavities, feathers, etch channels, bruises, and more.

-In almost every case, I1 diamonds have more inclusions than ones that earn a VS2 grade.
+In almost every case, I1 diamonds have more inclusions than ones that earn VS2.

 Although clarity isn’t an indicator of a specific number, in general, more inclusions result in a lower grade.